So many times, you hear that being a parent, specifically a mom, is the most thankless job in the world.

 Babies can’t communicate right out the gate in ways that are meaningful to you, but in some ways, you learn to become more observant and speak many new languages after you become a mom!

-You will come to understand which cries mean your baby is hungry, wet, tired, or even that they want attention.
+You will understand which cries mean your baby is hungry, wet, tired, or even that they want attention.

 You will see small changes in behaviors that will signal a meltdown and learn how to distract to quickly avoid trouble.

 You learn all these things by watching and understanding how to communicate with your baby.
-Now, this becomes easier as they develop language skills and can start to talk and ask for what they want or need, but in the beginning, it can be trickier.
+This becomes easier as they develop language skills and start to talk and ask for what they want or need, but it can be trickier initially.

 As you piece together what it all means, it will also help you see, appreciate, and sometimes fear the world around you in new ways, but it’s all part of the process!

-The world is full of brand-new sensory experiences for your baby, and it is a great opportunity to let yourself have fun and explore!
+The world is full of brand-new sensory experiences for your baby, and it is an excellent opportunity to let yourself have fun and explore!

 Take your baby to the zoo and see all the baby animals.